-All who enter the library are required to wear a mask.
+All who enter the library are required to wear a mask at all times inside the building.

-A valid photo ID must be presented to enter the John K. Mullen of Denver Memorial Library.
-Members of the Catholic University community may swipe their blue Cardinal Cards at the gate for access.
-All other visitors must sign in and present ID (for ex., driver's license) that includes an expiration date.
+All students, staff, and faculty are required to show their current CU ID to gain entry to the building.
 NOTE: In December 2020, Technology Services updated its building access system and the new card readers only work with the new blue Cardinal Cards.
 If you have not picked up your new card, contact the Card ID office at extension PARK (202-552-7275).

 The most up to date hours are always posted on our website.